 In fact, 50% of India’s tech services industry workforce is not in the base location.
 They are in tier 2 and tier 3 cities.
 They do not want to come back.
 If you call them to come back, they will go and join your competitors.
 So it is a flawed approach.
 You want to create satellite setups where there will be collaboration spaces.
 Take work to where people are, rather than moving people to where work is.
 There is going to be a redistribution of life and work, and we all have to live with it.
 It’s an important facet of how you define the future of work, and I think we can lead the path on that.

-That fungibility is, startups are hiring from tech services companies because there are heuristic and creative skills which they can generate.
-Global capability centres – or captives, as we call it – they are hiring from tech services companies because of the creativity and the heuristic nature of the talent which is available.
+That fungibility is startups are hiring from tech services companies because there are heuristic and creative skills that they can generate.
+Global capability centers – or captives, as we call it – they are hiring from tech services companies because of the creativity and the heuristic nature of the talent which is available.

 So just look at the India forecast.
 NASSCOM forecasted 2 million additional IT professionals in the next three years.
 India has 5 million IT professionals in total.
 Five million in the last 40 years.
 NASSCOM has forecasted 2 million in the next three years.
 Do you know why that forecast is worthwhile?
 It’s indicative of how rapid the pace is.
 Only half a million is going to be added by tech services companies.
 Two hundred unicorns are going to add another 700,000.
 And 300 global capability centers will be set up in India; they will add another 700,000.